dustycyanide/lichess_specs/06-social/RESEARCH.md

 > Research document covering Lichess teams, studies, chat, messaging, and social features.
 > Last updated: December 31, 2025

+> **Implementation Note**: When implementing these features, follow the [Hacksoft Django Styleguide](/.claude/skills/hacksoft-django-styleguide/SKILL.md) for backend services and the [Bulletproof React Styleguide](/.claude/skills/bulletproof-react-styleguide/SKILL.md) for frontend components.
+This project uses cookiecutter-django, so paths should use `<project_slug>/` instead of `apps/`.

 ---

 ## Table of Contents